Hamas says 10-month-old hostage killed along with his brother and mother

 It comes just a day after Kfir’s family issued an urgent plea for his “immediate release” amid fears he was missing without proper food or formula.

-Ofri Bibas, who is the auntie of Kfir, said yesterday: “He can’t stay there anymore.
+Ofri Bibas, Kfir’s aunt, said before the Hamas claim: “He can’t stay there any more.
 He is a 10-month-old baby.
 We don’t know if he is getting formula.
 There isn’t much food.

 “Every day there is a risk for their mental and physical condition.
 They must be released.
 They are children.
 They are not supposed to be hostages.”

-Aylon Keshet, who is the cousin of Mr Bibas, added that the family was living through a “nightmare” and didn’t know “anything” about their condition.
+Aylon Keshet, who is Mr Bibas’s cousin, added that the family were living through a “nightmare” and didn’t know anything about their condition.

 He said: “These are real people with real lives.
 Please do not let them stay for another day.
 Do not let Hamas keep using them as bargaining chips.

-So far, 61 Israelis and 20 foreigners have been released by Hamas since the ceasefire began.
+It’s thought that so far, 63 Israelis and 20 foreigners have been released by Hamas since the ceasefire began.
 Up to 180 Palestinians have been freed by Israel.

+On Wednesday evening, a Palestinian official said the handover of more Israeli hostages by Hamas was under way.

+Two Russian-Israeli women freed by Hamas have returned to Israel, the military said.
+The release was expected to be followed by the swap of 10 more hostages in Gaza for 30 Palestinian prisoners held by Israel.

 Qatari officials said the success of the two-day extension to the initial truce would be vital in locating missing Israeli hostages.